- Overview

 Type

-We help develop coping strategies for the patient and their families, to promote independent living skills and offer support with further education and employment.
+We help develop coping strategies for the child or young person and their families, to promote independent living skills and offer support with further education and employment.
 We also work with families to give them all the information they need and to provide workshops where they can learn more.

 We have many highly-skilled professionals working in our teams, including clinical psychologists, clinical nurse specialists, occupational therapists and support workers.